Thursday, January 30, 2025

 '' My dad used to call me 'silly potato head' as a small child. ''

-The Mr. potato head was a plastic toy that they bought me and I used to play with it along with a dress me Betsy and a Mrs. Beasley doll from a TV show called "Family Affair", a Barbie, a GI Joe, and one "See and Say" toy where you pull the string, and it says in a scratchy male voice, "the cow goes moo".
+The Mr. Potato Head was a plastic toy that they bought me and I used to play with it along with a dress me Betsy and a Mrs. Beasley doll from a TV show called "Family Affair", a Barbie, a GI Joe, and one "See and Say" toy where you pull the string, and it says in a scratchy male voice, "the cow goes moo".

 And it just struck me that calling a child that is not a great way to build self-esteem.